 What Do You Know About Postmenstrual Syndrome?

-So your period is over and you think you're free from the hellish emotions and cramps it brings—but you're not.
+So your period is over and you think you're free from premenstrual syndrome (PMS), or the hellish emotions and cramps it brings—but you're not.
 You feel teary, moody and achy.
+The brain fog hasn't dissipated.
 The relief doesn't come, and it's (understandably) upsetting and confusing.

 If this is the case, you may be experiencing postmenstrual syndrome.
-Yep, it's a thing and similar to premenstrual syndrome (PMS).
+Yep, it's a thing and similar to premenstrual syndrome (and not to be confused with premenstrual dysphoric disorder, or PMDD, a severe form of PMS).

-First of all, you probably haven't heard much about this condition, but don't let that fool you.
+You probably haven't heard much about postmenstrual syndrome, but don't let that fool you.

 "It is not a clinically recognized condition, per se, but can manifest as both somatic and emotional symptoms that some people experience after their menstrual cycle," said Laurence Orbuch, M.D., an OB-GYN, endometriosis surgeon and director of GYN Laparoscopic/Robotic Associates LA in Beverly Hills, California.